olcf/SC20_HandsOn_with_Summit/challenges/Job_Step_Viewer/README.md

 </center>
 <br>

-## Summit Tour
+While the Ascent nodes do not appear on this diagram, the Ascent nodes are physically located in the lower right of this diagram.

-This initial view shows a top-down view of the physical Summit layout in the machine room and your allocated node(s) highlighted in green and/or red.
-Each cabinet of the machine is laid out and labeled on a Row [a-h], Cabinet [01-36,50] coordinate system.
+Each cabinet of the machine of Summit is laid out and labeled on a Row [a-h], Cabinet [01-50] coordinate system.
 Each node has a hostname that contains this coordinate plus the node number (there are 18 nodes per cabinet).
+While Ascent is not a part of Summit, it is located in the same namespace.
+The hostname coordinate system is machine room-centric, rather than computer-centric, but it just so happens Summit occupies the vast majority of the room.

 Rather than trying to imagine what this looks like in real life, OLCF has created a [3D virtual tour](https://my.matterport.com/show/?m=iBfbj7ET4LT) of the Summit machine room, for you to see for yourself.

-For example, if you are allocated the node `h24n09`, the hostname indicates your node is in Row H, Cabinet 24 and is the 9th node from the bottom.
-This cabinet is physically 24 cabinets down from the ['left' side of Summit](https://my.matterport.com/show/?m=iBfbj7ET4LT&sr=-.4,-1.13&ss=110) (if we orientate ourselves according to the top-down view).
-Row H starts in column 9, and so `h24` is 16 cabinets down from the start of Row H (as you can see, the entryway physically precludes row H from starting all the way to the left).
-Navigate down the aisle between G and H and find [cabinet 24](https://my.matterport.com/show/?m=iBfbj7ET4LT&sr=3.07,.2&ss=183).
+For example, if you are allocated the node `h49n09`, the hostname indicates your node is in Row H, Cabinet 49 and is the 9th node from the bottom.
+This cabinet is physically 49 cabinets down from the ['left' side of Summit](https://my.matterport.com/show/?m=iBfbj7ET4LT&sr=-.4,-1.13&ss=110) (if we orientate ourselves according to the top-down view).
+Row H starts in column 9, and so `h49` is 41 cabinets down from the start of Row H (as you can see, the entryway physically precludes row H from starting all the way to the left).
+Navigate down the aisle between G and H and find [cabinet 49](https://my.matterport.com/show/?m=iBfbj7ET4LT).
 You can't see the nodes with the cabinet door closed here, but you can find a [representative cabinet](https://my.matterport.com/show/?m=iBfbj7ET4LT&sr=-.31,.18&ss=82) with the back door open and the [insides of a node](https://my.matterport.com/show/?m=iBfbj7ET4LT&sr=-2.53,.12&ss=11).

 The sideways 'H' shaped gap in the middle of the layout are cabinets containing system infrastructure such as [interconnect gear](https://my.matterport.com/show/?m=iBfbj7ET4LT&sr=-.51,.9&ss=86), rather than compute nodes.
-Spend a few moments exploring the rest of the OLCF facility, finding and learning about other points of interest such as the File System, Operations Control Room, and Energy Plant, or to find the node you were allocated in the above example.
+Spend a few moments exploring the rest of the OLCF facility, finding and learning about other points of interest such as the File System, Operations Control Room, and Energy Plant.

 ### Node Layout